-On June 14, 2013, the Company entered into a Purchase Agreement, Warrants, and Registration Rights Agreement with Special Situations Technology Funds and 40 other accredited investors, pursuant to which the Company issued 348,685 shares of common stock at \$15.00 per share for a total of \$5,230,000, which amount includes the conversion of \$500,000 in outstanding debt of the Company owed to one of its officers.
+On June 14, 2013, the Company entered into a Purchase Agreement, Warrants, and Stock Purchase Agreement with Special Situations Technology Funds and 40 other accredited investors, pursuant to which the Company issued 348,685 shares of common stock at \$15.00 per share for a total of \$5,230,000, which amount includes the conversion of \$500,000 in outstanding debt of the Company owed to one of its officers.

-In connection with the Special Situations transaction, in June 2013 we issued Series A Warrants to purchase a total of 348,685 shares of common stock with a current exercise price of \$2.50 per share, and Series B Warrants to purchase a total of 348,685 shares of common stock with a current exercise price of \$2.50 per share, the IDMC warrant to purchase 97,169 shares of common stock with a current exercise price of \$2.50 per share and Series D Warrants to purchase 23,334 shares of common stock with a current exercise price of \$2.50 per share and Series D Warrants to purchase 23,334 shares of common stock at an exercise price of current exercise price of \$2.50 per share (collectively, the "Special Situations Warrants").
-The Special Situations Warrants contain an adjustment provision that would require an adjustment in the exercise price of the Special Situations Warrants or other equity securities at a price below the exercise prices of the Special Situations Warrants, it would result in a reduction in the exercise price of the Special Situations Warrants
+In connection with the Special Situations transaction, in June 2013 we have outstanding Series A Warrants to purchase a total of 345,018 shares of common stock with a current exercise price of \$2.50 per share, and Series B Warrants to purchase a total of 346,685 shares of common stock with a current exercise price of \$2.50 per share, the IDMC warrant to purchase 97,169 shares of common stock with a current exercise price of \$2.50 per share and Series D Warrants to purchase 23,334 shares of common stock with a current exercise price of \$2.50 per share and Series D Warrants to purchase 23,334 shares of common stock at an exercise price of current exercise price of \$2.50 per share (collectively, the "Special Situations Warrants").
+The Special Situations Warrants contain an adjustment provision that would require an adjustment in the exercise price of the Special Situations Warrants or other equity securities at a price below the exercise prices of the Special Situations Warrants, it would result in a reduction in the exercise price of the Special Situations Warrants.

-We have financed our corporate operations and our technology development through the issuance of convertible debentures, the sale common stock, issuance of common stock in conjunction with an equity line of credit, and loans by our Chief Executive Officer.
+We have financed our corporate operations and our technology development through the issuance of convertible debentures, the sale common stock, issuance of common stock in conjunction with an equity line of credit, issuance of preferred common stock and by our Chief Executive Officer and the exercise of warrants.

 We finance our TransTech operations from operations and a Secured Credit Facility with Capital Source Business Finance Group.
 On December 9, 2008, TransTech entered into a \$1,000,000 secured credit facility with Capital Source to fund its operations.
-On June 12, 2015, the secured credit facility was renewed for an additional six months, with a floor for prime interest of 4.5% (currently 4.5%) plus 2.5%.
+On December 12, 2015, the secured credit facility was renewed for an additional six months, with a floor for prime interest of 4.5% (currently 4.5%) plus 2.5%.
 The eligible borrowing is based on 80% of eligible trade accounts receivable, not to exceed \$1,000,000.
 The secured credit facility is collateralized by the assets of TransTech, with a guarantee by Visualant, including a security interest in all assets of Visualant.
-Availability under this Secured Credit ranges from \$0 to \$175,000 (\$24,000 as of September 30, 2015) on a daily basis.
-The remaining balance on the accounts receivable line of \$364,757 as of September 30, 2015 must be repaid by the time the secured credit facility expires on December 12, 2015, or we renew by automatic extension for the next successive six-month term.
+Availability under this Secured Credit ranges from \$0 to \$175,000 (\$6,000 as of December 31, 2015) on a daily basis.
+The remaining balance on the accounts receivable line of \$410,624 as of December 31, 2015 must be repaid by the time the secured credit facility expires on June 12, 2016, or we renew by automatic extension for the next successive six-month term.